scho3560/Sushi_Superheroes_project/README.md

 Team Members: Sean, Allison, Tevin, Michael

-Topic Selection:
-Our Topic: number 14, Life Below Water
-Questions to answer:
-  -At what depths are human operations (habitation, work, or recreation) considered safe, based on environmental and physiological constraints?
-	- Throw people in a body of water experiment?

-  -How many species within each body of water are currently classified as threatened or endangered?
-	- Could pull from endangered species lists

-  -What is the estimated volume (cubic feet or cubic meters) of floating plastic accumulations (“garbage islands”) in each body of water?
-	- Drones & Buoy sensors?

 Project Definition and Topic Selection:
 Our project is based on Goal 14 from the United Nations Department of Economic and Social Affairs' Sustainable Development Goals, which is "Life Below Water".
 On the UN website, this goal focuses on the plan to 'Conserve and sustainably use the oceans, seas and marine resources for sustainable development'.
 This topic is important because the ocean and marine life are crucial to the ecosystems on our planet.
 They provide various resources in things like food, medicine, and climate assistance.
 These ecosystems, however are in danger from pollution and other forms of habitat destruction, and our project utilizes data collection and analysis to track pollution levels and populations to find areas that require the most help.